 Automating a business process means making it executable.
 This means that people that take part on it will have tools that will guarantee its correct execution, productivity, and transparency.
 These are requirements to promote business process improvement.

 In this tutorial, we are going to introduce the most important aspects of automating a business process on HEFLO BPM.
-If you still don’t know HEFLO, check out how to create a free account for business process modeling.
-The free account allows you to configure the feature and run up to 50 process instances.
+If you still don’t know BPMN modeling, check out the tutorial for business process modeling wit HEFLO BPM.

 Step 1 – Creation of the process

-To create a new process, please mind the orientation in this article: How to create a business process
+To create a new process, please read the orientation in this article: How to create a business process

 Step 2 – Defining responsibilities